dan-leo/masters/thesis/v8/thesis.md

 | SIB-12 | Commercial Mobile Alert Service (CMAS) information.          |
 | SIB-13 | Contains the information required to acquire the MBMS control information associated with one or more MBSFN areas. |

 It is important to realize how intricate the underlying architecture of LTE is.
-For example, considering the singalling between UE and eNodeB using SIBs, we see this in action.
+For example, considering the signalling between the UE and eNodeB using SIBs, we see this in action.
 This complexity hints that the probably cause of variation is due to the LTE network configuration.

 #### Extended Coverage Level (ECL) {#pre_ECL}